Built by Metorial, the integration platform for agentic AI.

 Parameters:

-• deploymentId (string, required): Deployment ID
+• deploymentId (string, required): The deployment ID to assign the alias to

-• alias (string, required): Alias to assign
+• alias (string, required): The alias or domain to assign

-• teamId (string, optional): Team ID
+• teamId (string, optional): Team ID for team-scoped operations

 Use Cases